-LBD02922-01-7
+LBD04580-01-9

-S. 405
+S. 4657

-access police or emergency assistance when needed because of the fear that doing so may result in losing their housing through eviction or other actions to remove them from the property.
-Some local laws or poli-cies have the effect of treating such requests for police or emergency aid as a disturbance constituting a "public nuisance" or otherwise treating the individual faced with the violence and in need of assist-ance as an undesirable tenant or undesirable influence on the neighborhood based upon a call for help to their home.
+that doing so may result in losing their housing through eviction or other actions to remove them from the property.
+Some local laws or poli-cies have the effect of treating such requests for police or emergency aid as a disturbance constituting a "public nuisance" or otherwise treating the individual faced with the violence and in need of assist-ance as an undesirable tenant or undesirable influence on the neighbor-hood based upon a call for help to their home.
 Legislation is needed to assure that victims of violence or threats of harm or violence are not penalized in relation to any law enforcement activity and intervention necessary to address offender accountability and victim safety.